blueskyletters/blueskyletters.github.io/_drafts/think-out-of-the-box.md

 This concept is the basis of creativity.
 Creativity is the act of converting imaginative ideas into reality.
 This can only be possible when thoughts are not restricted to just a small space.
 Instead, you should be able to think widely without any boundaries.
 Limitless imagination and a thirst for new ideas is the key to creativity.

-Why is thinking outside the box so important?
+**Why is thinking outside the box so important?**

+You may be a conventional person who is comfortable with doing things the old way